 The regulatory focus on having effective and demonstrable risk management frameworks in operation is growing.
 There remains significant opportunities for (re)insurers and other financial institutions to strengthen their risk management processes and demonstrate compliance to Boards and regulatory stakeholders.
 We help clients keep on top of emerging changes in regulation and developments in risk management practices across the market, and provide the following services on an outsourced basis:

-David was deputy Head of Risk in the Central Bank of Ireland.
-During his 12 years with the Central Bank, David established inspection teams and methodologies to supervise insurance and reinsurance firms and worked in banking sector regulation developing and implementing the Central Bank of Ireland’s regulatory risk appetite and risk assessment framework (PRISMTM).
+Dave was deputy Head of Risk in the Central Bank of Ireland.
+During his 12 years with the Central Bank, Dave established inspection teams and methodologies to supervise insurance and reinsurance firms and worked in banking sector regulation developing and implementing the Central Bank of Ireland’s regulatory risk appetite and risk assessment framework (PRISMTM).
 The PRISM framework was first implemented for the banking and insurance sectors before being rolled out to cover MiFID firms, credit unions and funds service providers.
 When the framework was adopted by the European Central Bank (“ECB”) for its Single Supervisory Mechanism (“SSM”), David provided input and guidance to the SSM during the development and implementation of their supervisory approach.

-David was previously the Managing Director of a reinsurance firm providing proportional, non-proportional and facultative property and casualty cover.
+Dave was previously the Managing Director of a reinsurance firm providing proportional, non-proportional and facultative property and casualty cover.